csci-185/spring2024/pages/_activities/github-activity.md

         └── videos.html
 ```

-It's OK if your lectures folder isn't set up yet, but make sure your tutorials folder looks like the one shown above.
+Make sure your `csci185` folder, `tutorials` folder, and `lectures` folder looks exactly like the one shown above.
 This is very important.
 Ask Sarah if you're unsure whether your folder nesting is correct (`tutorial02` should be contained within `tutorials` which should contained within `csci185`).

 ### 3. Initialize a Git Repository
 After you've doublechecked your file structure, open your entire `csci185` folder in VS Code.
 Your file list should look like this (click on the icon that looks like two pieces of paper in the upper left-hand corner of your screen):